 Let’s use an example to view a folder called /proc/12.

 I get the following:

-In any numbered directory, you will have a similar file structure.
-The most important ones, and their descriptions, are as follows:
+In any numbered directory, you will have a similar file structure, and the most important ones with their descriptions, are as follows:

 - cmdline – command line of the process